 v. be·lieved, be·liev·ing, be·lieves

-1. To accept as true or real: Do you believe the news stories?
+1. To accept (something) as true or real: Do you believe his version of what happened?

 3. To expect or suppose; think: I believe it will snow tomorrow.
 I believe the letters to be authentic.

 2. To have faith, confidence, or trust: I believe in your ability to solve the problem.

 3. To consider something to be important, worthwhile, or valuable: I believe in free speech.

 To trust what one has seen.

 [Middle English bileven, from Old English belȳfan, belēfan, gelēfan; see leubh- in the Appendix of Indo-European roots.]

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2020 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 Thousands of entries in the dictionary include etymologies that trace their origins back to reconstructed proto-languages.
 You can obtain more information about these forms in our online appendices: